kenilvora/IMS/README.md

-# Internship Management System
+# Internship Hub

-The Internship Management System is a web-based platform designed to streamline the process of managing internships for organizations and educational institutions.
+The Internship Hub is a web-based platform designed to streamline the process of managing internships for organizations and educational institutions.
 The platform provides role-based access with distinct functionalities for interns, supervisors, and admins, enhancing the internship experience for all parties involved.

 ## Features